-Designee: Phase Assistant Dean (i.e., Phase 1, Phase 2, or Phase 3) in which the student is currently enrolled.
+Designee: Director of the Phase (i.e., Phase 1, Phase 2, or Phase 3) in which the student is currently enrolled.

-Level 2 Concerns encompass conduct that violates the professionalism standards in this policy;

-or the core competencies of the medical curriculum; or Level 1 matters that occur in more than one course; or Level 1 matters that do not receive adequate resolution within a given course; or violations of SOM policies not relating to a specific course.
-Examples include, but are not limited to, compromising patient confidentiality, academic dishonesty, failing to prioritize patient care, failure to complete compliance requirements, failure to behave with tolerance for cultures, beliefs, or views differing from one's own.
+Level 2 Concerns encompass conduct that violates the professionalism standards in this policy; or the core competencies of the medical curriculum; or Level 1 matters that occur in more than one course; or Level 1 matters that do not receive adequate resolution within a given course; or violations of SOM policies not relating to a specific course.
+Examples include, but are not limited to, compromising patient confidentiality, academic dishonesty, failing to prioritize patient care, failure to complete compliance requirements, failure to behave with tolerance for cultures, beliefs, or views differing from one's own, accruing two or more days of unexcused leave within a semester during Phase 2/3, and failing to complete 80% of course evaluations per Phase.

-Role of MSPCC for Level 2 Concerns: Upon receiving a Level 2 concern, the Associate Dean of Students and Academic Assessment or designee will email the MSPCC and Level 2 Designee.
-Upon receipt, the Level 2 designee shall investigate the concern and report findings from the investigation and propose a remediation plan for resolution (with outcome requirements and individual responsible for ensuring those requirements are met) to the MSPCC.
+The MSPCC shall notify the Level 2 designee of any Level 2 Concerns.
+The Level 2 designee shall investigate the concern and report findings from the investigation and a proposed remediation plan for resolution (with outcome requirements) to the MSPCC.
 The proposed plan may include, but is not limited to, a performance improvement plan for the student, academic probation, and/or identification of relevant resources to address the situation.
-The MSPCC will review the details of the investigation and proposed plan for appropriateness and consistency across cases.
 If the proposed plan is approved by the MSPCC it will be presented to the SPPC for final review and approval.
-If the MSPCC does not approve the plan, they will outline why they do not agree with the proposed plan and will submit a modified plan to the SPPC; the SPPC will then vote on the modified plan.

 Once a situation has been sufficiently resolved, per the plan outcomes, the situation is retained in a secure file for the SPPC and MSPCC to monitor and respond to any repeated concerns.
 If the SPPC does not feel the matter is adequately resolved, they may refer to the Level 2 designee for further action or elevate the matter to a Level 3 concern.